Benedict Kiely: Early life

 Kiely was born near Dromore, County Tyrone and was a student at the Christian Brothers School in Omagh.
-In 1937, he went to County Laois to take up a Jesuit novitiate, but went down with a tubercular spinal complaint in 1938.
+In 1937, he went to County Laois to take up a Jesuit novitiate but went down with a tubercular spinal complaint in 1938.
 Lacking by then a vocation to the priesthood, he went on to University College Dublin.
 In 1943, he graduated B.A. from the National University.

 Career

-In 1945, Kiely began working for the Irish Independent, where he was employed as a journalist and critic.
+In 1945, Kiely began working for the Irish Independent where he was employed as a journalist and critic.
 In 1950, now a father of four, he joined the Irish Press as a literary editor.
 In 1964, he moved to America, where he was a writer-in-residence at Emory University, visiting professor at the University of Oregon, and writer-in-residence at Hollins College (Virginia).
 He spent four years in those three different places.
+His short stories appeared on a regular basis in The New Yorker magazine.
 In 1968, he returned to Ireland after having spent four years in America.
 In the spring of 1976, he was distinguished visiting professor at the University of Delaware.
 He continued to receive acclaim for his writing and journalism (a career which spans over six decades) receiving the Award for Literature from the Irish Academy of Letters.
-By now, he was one of Ireland's best known writers.
+By now, he was one of Ireland's best-known writers.
 In 1996, he was named Saoi of Aosdána, the highest honour given by the Arts Council of Ireland.